breakpointHQ/VOODOO/README.md

 | --------- | --------- | --------- | --------- | --------- |
 | macOS only | macOS only | macOS only | macOS only | macOS only

+## Legal Disclaimer
+Usage of this code for attacking targets without prior mutual consent is illegal.
+It's the end user's responsibility to obey all applicable local, state and federal laws.
+Developers assume no liability and are not responsible for any misuse or damage caused by this program.
+Only use for educational purposes.

 ## Features
 * 📜 Content Scripts - inject arbitrary JavaScript to any page
 * 🔍 Interceptor - capture browser traffic (url, headers, body, etc)